poezio/poezio/doc/source/install.rst

 have to install it by using the package manager of the distribution, if you're using one of these.

-- *Archlinux*: A poezio_ and poezio-git_ packages are in AUR (use your favourite AUR wrapper to install them)
+- **Archlinux**: A poezio_ and poezio-git_ packages are in AUR (use your favourite AUR wrapper to install them)
-- *Gentoo*: `Sekh’s overlay`_ contains everything required to build poezio (sleekxmpp, dnspython, and poezio)
+- **Gentoo**: `Sekh’s overlay`_ contains everything required to build stable versions of poezio (sleekxmpp, dnspython, and poezio)
-- *Fedora*: The poezio package was out of date for a long time in Fedora, but now thanks to Casper, there is an `up-to-date package`_ in the repos since F19.
+- **Fedora**: The stable poezio package was out of date for a long time in Fedora, but now thanks to Casper, there is an `up-to-date package`_ in the repos since F19.
-- *Debian*: Use an other distro. (or make a package, we can provide help :) )
+- **Debian**: A set of `development builds`_ are available for poezio and its dependencies; those are automatically generated (and most likely untested) packages.
+We welcome anyone willing to make proper ones.

 (If another distribution provides a poezio package, please tell us and we will add it to the list)